Yes, America's Anchorman is away today and this is Mark Stein, your undocumented anchorman, sitting in.

 So they all pass this bill.

-The none of them have read.
+None of them have read.

-The none of them are read.
+None of them are read.

-Oh, you what do you think?
+Oh, what do you think?

-And he's saying, Well, I can't be expected to know every rinky-ding little bit of trillion dollar legislation that's introduced in my name.
+And he's saying, well, I can't be expected to know every rinky-ding little bit of trillion-dollar legislation that's introduced in my name.

-You know, uh Obama's people call my people and some intern down on the third floor uh introduces some boilerplate lingo in my name, and uh the bill passes, and you can't expect a big time uh l congressman or senator like me to have read that bill or gone anything near it.
+You know, Obama's people call my people, and some intern down on the third floor introduces some boilerplate lingo in my name, and the bill passes.

 It's scary.